 - To enable pupils to develop a range of desirable personal qualities such as safety awareness, politeness, perseverance, concern for others, initiative and independence.

-Where pupils choose to specialise in ICT there is the opportunity to study at GCSE, AS and A Level, and the ICT facilities are available throughout the day and on a number of evenings.
+Where pupils choose to specialise in ICT there is the opportunity to study at GCSE, AS and A Level, and the ICT facilities are available throughout the day.